How to: Planning Science Week for your School

 Build a Neuron Challenge

-Great as a science week activity, or a fun end-of-term challenge.
-And we'd love to see your machines- so do send us a photo or tag us on social media.
+Great as a science week activity, or a fun end of term challenge.
+And we'd love to see your machines- do send us a photo or tag us on social media.